SimpLe-L/SimpLe-L/README.md

 ### hey there

-hi, i'm [Simple](https://github.com/SimpLe-L).Currently, I work as a React Front-End Developer and continuously strive to develop my skills as a Full-Stack Web3 Developer.
+hi, i'm [Simple](https://github.com/SimpLe-L).Currently, I am a frontend engineer in the Web2 realm, but I am deeply intrigued by the world of Web3 and constantly exploring it.
+With this drive, I am striving to become a full-stack developer in the Web3 domain.
 My passion for software development drives me to keep pushing forward, and the process of learning and self-improvement is both challenging and rewarding.
-I always hold my code to the highest standards, and my ultimate goal is to become a proficient Fullstack Development Engineer.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 **languages and tools:**